 This PC gamer sees no reason why all games, especially those on computers, don’t have a “save whenever you want” function.
 You should be able to save your progress whenever, in case you need to get up to tend to other things, go to work, feed someone, and so on.
 Thousands of games do this.
 But not Sacred 3.

 And the checkpoints stink.
 When you end a session, you don’t start at the nearest checkpoint to where you left off.
 You start at the beginning of the level.
 I thought this was a bug at first, but after a few tries, it was clear this was how the designers want Sacred 3 to work.
 It’s disrespectful of your time.

 Sacred 3 is a fair hack-‘n’-slasher.
 It runs well, and if you’re into such games, I bet you’ll have some fun.
 But it doesn’t carry on its heritage as one of the most unsung action-RPGs franchises, and if you come into it with those expectations, you will only find disappointment.

 Sacred 3 is out now for Xbox 360, PlayStation 3, and PC.
 The publisher gave GamesBeat a code for the purposes of this review.

 Deep Silver is Koch Media's video game label.
 Founded in 2002, it has published and co-published some major titles.
-Deep Silver develops and distributes interactive games for all platforms.
-The Deep Silver label means to captivate all ... read more »
+Deep Silver develops and distributes interactive games for all platforms. ...
+All Deep Silver news »